 Here, the patients are requested to imagine or think about all the situations and objects that make them anxious.
-After a period, they learn to cope better in the same stressful situations because they learn how to control the emotions that cause them anxiety.
+After a period, they learn to cope better in the same stressful situations because they learn how to control anxiety.
 Also, repetitive imagination may weaken the actual memory of the traumatic event.

 This method is particularly intense, and not recommended for all anxiety patients (some might react adversely to the sudden exposure of their worst fears).
 It is called the flooding method because the patient is exposed to the most fearful object first.
 On the upside, once the patient is able to overcome the most fearful stimuli, everything else is easier to cope with.

 Regarded as the core concept of exposure therapy, systematic desensitization involves the gradual exposure of the patient to progressively more fearful objects as a means of helping them build a coping mechanism.

 A sound coping mechanism can be a powerful tool to help you keep anxiety and its symptoms at bay.

 Here’s an example of how the systematic desensitization of a car accident victim might look:

 Step One: Looking at pictures of vehicles and roads.

 Step Two: Watching footage of cars driving and/or racing.

 Step Three: Discussing the possibility of a test drive.